lowjiansheng/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+1
+  System: Edit existing tag
+  Use case: UC01
+  Actor: User
+  MSS:
+      1. User chooses to edit tag of existing person.
+      2. System requests for which tag of person to change.
+      3. User selects tag to be changed.
+      4. System requests for details of the changed tag.
+      5. User inputs details for changed tag.
+      6. System requests for confirmation.
+      7. User confirms.
+      8. System changes tag and display new information of user.
+      		Use case ends.
+  Extensions:
+  	  3a.
+System detects invalid tag selected.
+  	  	3a1.
+System requests for valid data.
+  	  	3a2.
+User selects valid data.
+  	  Steps 3a1-3a2 are repeated until tag selected is valid.
+  	  Use case resumes from step 4.

+  	  *a.
+At any time user chooses to cancel edit
+  	  	  Use case ends.

 #### Use case: Delete person

 **MSS**